nikolainobadi/NnCredentialKit/README.md

 ```

 ## Dependencies
-`CredentialKit` depends on the following external libraries:
+`NnCredentialKit` depends on the following external libraries:

 - **NnSwiftUIKit**: Provides extended UI components and utilities.
 - **AuthenticationServices**: Used for Apple Sign-In.

 ## Contributing
-Contributions are welcome!
-If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.
+Any feedback or ideas to enhance NnCredentialKit would be well received.
+Please feel free to [open an issue](https://github.com/nikolainobadi/NnCredentialKit/issues/new) if you'd like to help improve this swift package.

 ## License
-`CredentialKit` is available under the MIT license.
+`NnCredentialKit` is available under the MIT license.
 See the LICENSE file for more information.